Cross Universe Homepage

 In the case of static abilities, the time that the card entered the field is counted as the time it was applied.

-If both players forfeit their right to create a block 1 of stack 1, the end phase will end again and the steps above are repeated.
+If both players then forfeit their right to create a block 1 of stack 1, the end phase will end again and the steps above are repeated.

 Things that already happened do not happen again due to this.